So, television has been around as long as I have.

 Now Netflix introduced a new method for producing and distributing television and introduced us to “binge watching.”

 Prior to several people stepping forward to accuse him of sexual harassment, Kevin Spacey pioneered a new style of television that we take for granted today.
-The star and producer of House of Cards, believes the Netflix model is the future of television.
+The star and producer of House of Cards, believed the Netflix model is the future of television.
+Turns out he was right.
 (Runs 3:45)

 The YouTube Connection